Executive Orders on Immigration

 I want legal advice; can you help me?

-The University has identified resources on campus who are able to offer support related to this issue.
+The University has identified external resources that are able to offer support related to this issue.

 I would just like to talk to someone.
 Where can I go?